Open Access Dissertation

 Key words: left-ventricular assist devices, destination therapy, caregivers, hermeneutic phenomenology, Roy Adaptation Model.

 Marcuccilli, Linda, "Patients' and caregivers' inside perspectives: living with a left-ventricular assist device as destination therapy" (2012).
 Wayne State University Dissertations.
-Paper 516.
+516.